revbayes/revbayes.github.io/README.md

-revbayes-tutorials
+revbayes.github.io
 ==========================

-This is the repository for the RevBayes tutorials website.
+This is the repository for the RevBayes website.

-To do list!
-- add Hackathons page (kinda like the workshops page)
-- populate all the workshops to the new site

 Setting up this repo locally
 =================

 Because this site makes use of third party jekyll plugins, the static site is stored on branch `master`, while the source files are stored on branch `source`.

-After first cloning this repository you should checkout the `source` branch.
-Then you should clone the `master` branch again to the `_site` directory.
+After first cloning this repository, you will be on the `source` branch.
+Then, you should clone the `master` branch into the `_site` directory.

-	git checkout source
-	git clone git@github.com:willpett/revbayes_tutorials.git _site
+	git clone -b master git@github.com:willpett/revbayes_tutorials.git _site

 In order to build the site you will need `jekyll`, see instructions below to install.